yandex-cloud/docs/en/compute/operations/image-create/upload.md

 # Uploading your disk image to Yandex.Cloud

-These guidelines describe how to upload a disk image file to Yandex.Cloud and create an [image](../../concepts/image.md) in the {{ compute-name }} service.
+These guidelines describe how to upload a disk image file to Yandex.Cloud and create an [image](../../concepts/image.md) in the Compute Cloud service.
 Supported image formats: Qcow2, VMDK, and VHD.
 Currently, you cannot upload your own image with the Windows OS.

 ## 1. Upload an image file to Yandex.Cloud

-Upload your image file to {{ objstorage-full-name }} and get a link to the uploaded image:
+Upload your image file to Yandex Object Storage and get a link to the uploaded image:

-1. If you don't have a bucket in {{ objstorage-name }}, [create](../../../storage/operations/buckets/create.md) it.
+1. If you don't have a bucket in Object Storage, [create](../../../storage/operations/buckets/create.md) it.
 1. [Upload the image](../../../storage/operations/objects/upload.md) to your bucket.
-In {{ objstorage-name }} terms, the uploaded image file will be called an _object_.
+In Object Storage terms, the uploaded image file will be called an _object_.
 1. [Get a link](../../../storage/operations/objects/link-for-download.md) to the uploaded image.
-Use this link when creating an image in {{ compute-name }}.
+Use this link when creating an image in Compute Cloud.

-## 2. Create an image in {{ compute-name }}
+## 2. Create an image in Compute Cloud

-Create a new image from the link received in {{ objstorage-name }}:
+Create a new image from the link received in Object Storage:

 {% list tabs %}